Funny Girl nationwide tour features non-Jewish actor as Fanny Brice, reviving Jewface critics - ExBulletin

 Funny Girl nationwide tour features non-Jewish actor as Fanny Brice, reviving Jewface critics

-(JTA) The announcement this week that Katerina McCrimmon would star as Fanny Brice in the nationwide tour of Funny Girl, the Broadway musical about a pioneering Jewish comedian, has drawn criticism from some Jewish actors who say the role won’t should only be played by someone who identifies as Jewish.
+(JTA) The announcement this week that Katerina McCrimmon would star as Fanny Brice in the national tour of Funny Girl, the Broadway musical about a pioneering Jewish comedian, has drawn criticism from some Jewish actors who say the role should only be played by someone who identifies as Jewish.

 The casting, announced Tuesday, is a breakout role for McCrimmon, who previously appeared briefly on Broadway in Tennessee Williams The Rose Tattoo but has mostly done small productions.